-Read the first blog post about the free virtual 100-mile Acadia Centennial Trek, to learn what it’s all about, listed in chronological order below:
+Read the blog posts about the free virtual 100-mile Acadia Centennial Trek, to learn what it’s all about, listed in chronological order below:

-Here’s an online guide to the race route, by mile marker.
-Go to this link to expand the Garmin Connect map, pictured below, that we used to custom design the Racery.com route.
+Here’s an online guide to the Acadia Centennial Trek race route, by mile marker.
+Go to this link to expand the Garmin Connect map, pictured below, that we used to custom design the racery.com route.
 Follow the instructions in the caption below to show 1-mile increments and elevation.

 Click on mile markers below, to go to a Google Maps photo link for that general location, where available.

 If we have time, maybe we’ll add more of our own photos or videos to this guide, especially if this becomes a series of Acadia Centennial Trek virtual runs.

 And perhaps we’ll invite local businesses and organizations to share what mile marker on the virtual route they’re near, either in comments below, or on a Facebook page we’re creating for the year-long event.
 That would truly make this a virtual community, whether you’re a runner or not, and on Mount Desert Island or not.

 This race and the optional finisher’s medal are among our commitments as an official Acadia Centennial Partner.